 A year later when Madonna sold a Miami mansion for $7 million, the buyer was an LLC called Gunther Corporation.
 The New York Times, BBC and the Financial Times all published articles at the time about Gunther buying Madonna's home.

 Fast forward to the present and we're now onto Gunther VI.
-And apparently the latest Gunther – who allegedly travels by private jet to and from a second home in the Bahamas – is looking to offload his Miami mansion at a huge profit.
+And apparently the latest Gunther – who allegedly travels by private jet to and from his primary home in Italy's Tuscany region – is looking to offload his Miami mansion at a huge profit.
 The half-billionaire was even kind enough to take time out of his busy day of chasing tennis balls and squirrels in the backyard to appear in the home's real estate marketing video.
 Check it out: